nygilmanov/slfdr_project2_advances_ll_detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Number of functions have been developed to implement the perspective transform ( all the methods are located in Perspctive.py library)
+Number of functions have been developed to implement the perspective transform ( all the methods are located in **Perspctive.py** library)

 - **save_PERSP_to_pickle_file** - saves perspective matrices to the pickle file
 - **load_PERSP_from_pickle_file** - loads the perspective matrices from the pickle file
 - **generates_perspective_pipeline** - builds trapezoid on straight lines
 - **get_unwarped_image** - gets the original image and returns warped image

-First I defined  trapezoid in on the straight lines of the original image (before perspective transform) For these purposes DrawLines.py library has been developed.
+First I defined  trapezoid on the straight lines of the original image (before perspective transform) For these purposes **DrawLines.py library** has been developed.
 It uses techniques for drawing straight lines developed in the first project

 ![Undistorted](./writeup_images/get_trapezoid.png)

 The second step is to define 4 desired points on the image.
-We know that lines are straight on the original image and expect rectangle after transforamtion
+We know that lines are straight on the original image and expect rectangle after transformation

 dst =np.float32([[1000,0],[1000,700],[200,0],[200,700]])

 Finally we get perspactive matrix and the matrix for the opposite transformation by using **cv2.getPerspectiveTransform**  method

-These matrixes are saved in the pickle file and will are used in the later stages of the project.
+These matrixes are saved in the pickle file and will be used in the later stages of the project.

-We can see the result of transforamation of the original image to the warped one below
+We can see the result of the transforamation of the original image to the warped one below

 ![Warped Image](./writeup_images/warped_image.png)